LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W01-D1-IntroToCourse.md

 #### Adding some content and structure to the skeleton

 Now we're going to modify the empty page to make our own first web page.
 You can use Notepad on Windows, or TextEdit[^1] on a Mac.

- on a Mac.

 - Copy the empty HTML page and edit it to make your own page.